 In addition to meeting general degree requirements, all students majoring in language and culture must:

-- demonstrate proficiency in one foreign language (French or Spanish) by completing with a grade of B or higher:
+- demonstrate proficiency in one foreign language by completing, with a grade of B or higher, a 3000 or 4000 level course conducted in the major language.

 - complete the Translation Workshop in the selected language with a grade of B or higher.
 For those concentrating in French, LAC 3430/An Introduction to Linguistics can be substituted for this requirement in semesters the Translation Workshop is not being offered.